 Supplies and Materials

-To make your own simple scarves, you will need plaid polar fleece (thick/heavy weight is best to hold shape) or similar no-ravel material and scissors.
+To make your own easy DIY scarves, you will need plaid polar fleece (thick/heavy weight is best to hold shape) or similar no-ravel material and scissors.
 A rotary cutter and cutting mat are handy for getting things straight, but plaid like mine has the advantage of built-in lines to follow for cutting if using scissors.
 If you are making the single wrap scarf with loop, you will need sewing supplies.
 It can be hand sewn if you wish, but will be much quicker/easier if you have a sewing machine.
 Only very basic sewing skills are needed.

 - Polar fleece fabric